-Life can be pretty challenging at times, and it’s hard to find balance in an imbalanced world.
-My longtime practice of yoga and mindfulness have brought me enormous rewards and allowed me to navigate some pretty rough waters, emerging stronger and lighter from each challenge.
+Life is pretty challenging at times, and it’s hard to find balance in our imbalanced world.
+My longtime practice of yoga and mindfulness have brought me enormous rewards and allowed me to navigate some pretty rough waters, and to emerge stronger and lighter from each challenge.

-I am pleased to share what I have learned over the years by offering an eight-week mindfulness course, called Mindful Living.
-Modeled on the format of Mindfulness-Based Stress Reduction (MBSR) developed by Jon Kabat-Zinn, the sessions are strongly influenced by my long-time teacher, Zen master Thich Nhat Hanh, who lives in France.
+I am pleased to share what I have learned over the years in this eight-week mindfulness course called Mindful Living.
+The course has been running since 2014, and is modeled on the format of Mindfulness-Based Stress Reduction (MBSR) developed by Jon Kabat-Zinn, the sessions are strongly influenced by my long-time teacher, Zen master Thich Nhat Hanh, who lives in France.

-This course is an invitation to move towards greater balance, peace and participation in life through a more conscious awareness of our attitudes, feelings and impulses.
+This course gives you a chance to explore yourself and your life more fully with a group of like-minded people.
+It’s an invitation to move towards greater balance, peace and participation in life through a more conscious awareness of our attitudes, feelings and impulses.
 Our sessions may involve working with stress, burnout, pain, illness and the many other challenges and demands of everyday life, according to the needs of the group.

 “I gained deeper insight into matters that mean a lot to me, such as my relation to my past and present self, relatives and friends, and to the others around me.
 I discovered new tools for exploring myself and the world by living with greater awareness.
 I am more considerate of other people’s feelings and points of view.
 What I appreciate about Susan’s course is her astuteness of mind, her eloquence, the exhaustive topics she covers, and her attentiveness to our individual concerns.” ~ D.B., Brussels